FOSSEE/st-scripts/loops/script.rst

 Following is an exercise that you must do.

-%%2%% Pause the video here and write a ``for`` loop to print the squares of all the even numbers below 10.
-Then, return to the video.
+%%2%% Write a ``for`` loop to print the squares of all the even numbers below 10.

 Please, pause the video here.
 Do the exercise and then continue.